Executive (Agency) Administration

 Date Written: March 1, 2019

 The current account of executive power is incomplete.
-In a famous article, now-Justice Elena Kagan wrote that the President seeks control over the executive branch.
+Now-Justice Elena Kagan noted that the President seeks control over the executive branch.
 Kagan referred to this paradigm as “presidential administration.”
-As groundbreaking as it was, Kagan’s work and the significant body of literature it spawned has also acknowledged, however, that independent agencies are generally outside the ambit of presidential power.
+Kagan’s work and the significant body of literature it spawned has also acknowledged, however, that independent agencies are generally outside the ambit of presidential power.
 Nonetheless, this scholarship has not looked beyond the White House to consider other forms of overarching executive influence on the administrative state.

-This Article reveals that not only the President, but executive agencies also seek and wield control for reasons that are distinct from the President’s interests, which results in what this Article calls “executive administration.”
+This Article reveals that not only the President, but executive agencies also seek and wield control over independent agencies for reasons that are distinct from the President’s interests.
+This results in what this Article calls “executive administration.”
 More specifically, executive agencies exert influence via litigation brought on their behalf by the Department of Justice against independent agencies before Article III courts.
 This contention is supported by an original dataset of approximately 120 cases spanning the mid-twentieth century through mid-2018.